María Trinidad Sánchez

-María Trinidad Sánchez (June 16, 1794 – February 27, 1845) also known by her nickname, Mother Founder, was a Dominican freedom fighter and a heroine of the Dominican War of Independence.
+María Trinidad Sánchez (June 16, 1794 – February 27, 1845) also known by her nickname, Mother Founder, was an advocate of independence from Spain involved in Dominican War of Independence.
 She participated on the rebel side as a courier.
 Together with Concepción Bona, Isabel Sosa and María de Jesús Pina, she took part in designing the Dominican flag.
 She was executed after having refused to betray her collaborators in exchange for her life.
 The María Trinidad Sánchez Province is named after her.
 Her remains rest in the National Pantheon of the Dominican Republic in Santo Domingo.

 Background

 Family origins

 Maria Trinidad Sánchez was heavily involved in the teaching of her nieces and nephews, especially Francisco del Rosario Sánchez.

 She was born on June 16, 1794, in the city of Santo Domingo.
 She was the only daughter of Isidora Ramona, a formerly enslaved woman, and Fernando Raimundo Sánchez, a freedman.
 She was baptised at 14 days old.
 She had 4 brothers, Francisco, Narciso, Dionsio, and José.

 Se lived in a humble hut, made of palm boards, located on La Luna Street (today Sánchez), in an area occupied by the poor.
 She was considered one of the best seamstresses in the city.
 She was like a second mother to her nieces and nephews and is recognized as having been a key figure in the initial education of Francisco del Rosario Sánchez, her nephew and one of the fathers of the country.

 In the opinion of historian Roberto Cassá, Sánchez, who had slave ancestors, "showed a personality consistent with the stereotypes of the time.”
 Regarding Trinidad Sánchez, the author Ramón Lugo Lovatón assured that she was a friend of sententious phrases and strange anecdotes.
 She was also characterized by her marked religiosity and she was considered a saint, who wore a virgin's habit and performed penances.
 She was part of a community in the Carmen parish.
 She normally wore a habit of that virgin, with which she performed frequent penances that attracted the attention of his neighbors.
 Originally in the 17th century, the Carmen church was conceived as a chapel for a slave brotherhood, a function that may have continued during the 18th century.
 This relationship corresponded with the modest condition of Trinidad, who lived in a plank hut in the southern part of Calle de la Luna, which currently bears the name of Sánchez.
 In colonial times, the western portion of the city served as a residence for poor or humble people, since most of the buildings were made of boards and yaguas and were interspersed with lots that were used as small conucos.
 Over time, Trinidad Sánchez established a deep relationship with the nuns of the Santa Clara convent, located on the eastern fringe of the walled city.
 The link with these may indicate that Trinidad Sánchez had achieved social recognition thanks to its industriousness and deep religiosity.